Update September 15, 2023.

 When you miter a background, you will turn the direction of the stitch so that the line of stitches always points towards the center.
-To make this work you will need to be using box or diagonal stitches, and you will need to stitch each corner individually.
+To make this work you will need to use box or diagonal stitches, and you will need to stitch each corner individually.

 For this background I used Diagonal Mosaic (diagrammed above).

 The hardest thing, I found, about doing this technique is finding the middle.
-Since this is a diamond, the middle is the intersection at each compass point.
+Since this is a diamond, the intersection at each compass point is the middle.
 If the middle were a hole, my two mitered corners could meet each other.
 Because it is an intersection, I made a line of Continental from the point to the leaf to mark the boundary.
 Each of these was stitched before beginning to stitch a side.

 The result makes even a simple piece and background stitch more exciting.
 I’m planning on further emphasizing the leaf by using the same technique for the corners, this time with Byzantine.